Is Your Job Safe? Massive Layoffs Coming to Arizona Set to Claim Thousands of Jobs

-The way government tracks jobs in the United States has changed.
+The way the government tracks jobs in the United States has changed.
 With workers taking on two or even three jobs just to make ends meet, it's hard to get anyone to analyze the real numbers when it comes to employment in Arizona.

 “It’s a recession when your neighbor loses his job; it’s a depression when you lose your own.”